 |SetCookies||Adds Cookie instances for one or more cookies from an HTTP cookie header to the for a specific URI.|

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

-The has three properties that specify the volume of the content of the container: Capacity, MaxCookieSize, and PerDomainCapacity.
-These properties have the default values of 300, 4096, and 20 respectively.
-When a Cookie is added to the container, these properties are used to determine whether a Cookie is already contained in the and whether one or more Cookie objects should be discarded to make room for the new one.
-The keeps track of each addition to make sure that neither the nor the PerDomainCapacity limits are exceeded.
+The has three properties that govern the volume of the content of the container: Capacity, MaxCookieSize, and PerDomainCapacity.
+These values have the default settings of 300, 4096, and 20 respectively.
+When a Cookie is added to the container, these properties are used to determine whether a Cookie already contained in the should be discarded to make room for the new one.
+The keeps track of each addition to ensure that neither the Capacity nor the PerDomainCapacity limits are exceeded.
 If one or both are exceeded, then Cookie instances held by the are removed.
 First, any expired Cookie is removed.
-If additional capacity must be recaptured, then the least-recently-used CookieCollection is purged.
-If you attempt to add a cookie that already exists, that cookie will be overwritten.
+If further capacity must be recaptured, then the least-recently used CookieCollection is purged.